 When I first got my skates a year and a half ago, I played with different ways to adjust them to improve my agility.
-At the time, the most obvious way for me to achieve fast wheels with quick turning was to adjust the nuts on my wheels slightly loose so they had a little wiggle action, like this:
+The hardness of your cushions and adjusting the action on your plates are the two common ways to customize your skates.
+However at the time, the other obvious way for me to achieve fast wheels with quick turning was to adjust the nuts on my wheels slightly loose so they had a little wiggle action, like this:

 Before you get started…

-Using your skate tool, loosen and remove the two nuts on your truck.
+Using your skate tool, loosen and remove the two nuts on your truck from each kingpin.

-Pull off your first cushion to reveal the hanger, then pull out the hanger.
-Then remove the second cushion on each axle.
+Pull off your first washer and cushion to reveal the hanger, then pull out the hanger.
+Then remove the second cushion and washer from each kingpin.

 Finally, put your wheels back on and tighten the wheel nuts so you get maximum spin but no wiggling in your wheels!